-As of December 31, 2021, the Company had intangible assets and in-process research and development of approximately \$10.8 million.
-During the year ended December 31, 2021, the Company recorded a goodwill impairment loss of approximately \$4.0 million.
-As described in Note 3 to the financial statements, the Company performs its impairment test of these items annually, or whenever events or changes in circumstances indicate that the carrying value of the Company assets exceeds its fair value.
+As of December 31, 2021, the Company had intangible assets and in-process research and development, of approximately \$8.7 million.
+During the year ended December 31, 2021, the Company recorded an impairment loss of \$1.8 million related to intangible assets and in-process research and development, and \$4.5 million related to goodwill.
+As described in Note 2 to the financial statements, the Company performs its impairment test of these items annually, or whenever events or changes in circumstances indicate that the carrying value of the Company assets exceeds its fair value.
 The Company performed its annual impairment test of these items in the fourth quarter of 2021.
-The Company's impairment test involves comparing the carrying value if its intangible assets to their estimated fair value.
-The Company's fair value estimates require management to make significant estimates and assumptions including projected cash flows, and discount rates.
-Further, the Company retained an independent, third-party valuation firm to assist management in performing a valuation of the Company and the in-process research and development as of December 31, 2021.
+The Company's impairment test involves comparing the Company's carrying value to its estimated fair value.
+The Company's fair value estimates require management to make significant estimates and assumptions including projected cash flows and guideline public company multiples.
+Further, the Company retained an independent, third-party valuation firm to assist management in performing a valuation of the entire Company as of December 31, 2021.

-We identified the impairment test of intangible assets and in-process research and development, and goodwill as a critical audit matter due to the significant judgements made by management in the estimates and assumptions used in developing the fair value estimates.
+We identified the impairment test of intangible assets and in-process research and development, and goodwill as a critical audit matter due to the significant judgements by management in the estimates and assumptions used in developing the fair value estimates.
 This in turn led to a high degree of auditor judgement, subjectivity, and effort in performing procedures to evaluate the reasonableness of management's significant estimates and assumptions.
 Additionally, the audit effort involved the use of professionals with specialized skill and knowledge.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the financial statements.
 We obtained an understanding and evaluated the design of controls over the Company's impairment test of intangible assets and in-process research and development, and goodwill, including developing the estimate of fair value.
-We evaluated the current status of the Company's active research and development programs.
-In addition, we utilized our valuation specialists with specialized skills and knowledge, in evaluating the reasonableness of the Company's methodology for estimating fair value using the income approach; evaluating the discount rates used by management by comparing it to a range of discount rates developed using the modified capital asset pricing model; and evaluating the mathematical accuracy of certain calculations included in the income approach.
+We evaluated the development and current status of the Company's active research and development programs.
+In addition, we utilized our valuation specialists with specialized skills and knowledge, in evaluating the reasonableness of the Company's methodology for estimating fair value using the market approach; evaluating the discount rates used by management by comparing it to a range of discount rates developed using existing market information for comparable entities; evaluating market approaches including selected guideline company multiples for reasonableness; and evaluating the mathematical accuracy of the calculations included in both the income and market approaches.